-- Continue to build reading capacity through targeted support across Prep-Year 6. - Focus on use of data to support individual and group understandings and expectations. - Monitor attendance as part of whole school expectations. - Continue to monitor PBL strategies. - Focus on communication strategies within and across the school community. - Implement the Health and Well-Being Framework. - Continue the provision of professional development to staff to meet the identified needs of the school including the coaching and mentoring of beginning teachers. - Continue the implementation of identified explicit instruction strategies and PLC's.
+- Continue to build reading capacity through targeted support across Prep-Year 6. - Focus on use of data to support individual and group understandings and expectations. - Monitor attendance as part of whole school expectations. - Continue to monitor PBL strategies including the use of Zones of Regulation. - Focus on communication strategies within and across the school community. - Implement the Health and Well-Being Framework including Berry Street skill building. - Continue the provision of professional development to staff to meet the identified needs of the school including the coaching and mentoring of beginning teachers. - Continue the implementation of identified explicit instruction strategies and PLC's.

-2017 IMPROVEMENT AGENDA Reading Continue focused professional development of staff.
+ANAE IN ADDOLUCE ACTION 2017 IMPROVEMENT AGENDA Reading Continue focused professional development of staff.
 Continue intervention and support strategies.
 Continue goal setting and curriculum implementation.
 Continue coaching and mentoring programs.
 Continue to build data literacy capacity of staff.
 Continue implementation of explicit instruction strategies.
 Attendance Continue to develop strategies and supports for families including the use of ID Attend.
 Provide support staff to monitor success.
 Professional Learning Teams Continue implementation of Professional Learning Communities linked to student achievement.
 Provide quality professional development for team leaders to devolve responsibilities to year level cohorts.
 PBL Provide support staff to lead and monitor progress towards full implementation.
-Develop lesson plans and strategies for whole of school use.
+Redevelop lesson plans and strategies for whole of school use.
 Monitor and review success over time.
+Implement Zones of Regulation.
 Health & Well-Being Framework Implement and support with school and regional based teams.
+Investigate Berry Street Educational Model of support for students in trauma.